knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Designing an API with a Service-Oriented Architecture (SOA)**
     - Exploring service-oriented design principles and how to apply them in API development.

-1. **Mapping Entities to DTOs with AutoMapper**
-    - Using AutoMapper to simplify mapping between domain models and DTOs.

 1. **Versioning an API**
     - Strategies for implementing version control in a REST API to support backward compatibility.